nateforsyth/nateforsyth.github.io/_posts/2019-02-15-from-dot-net-to-sharepoint.md

 Sans more detail, suffice to say we'd been able to detect money laundering, and the guy was arrested as such within a month.

+There are other aspects of syndicated casino groups that these new processes allowed us to track and monitor more effectively; there's a  social impact whereby they would coerce young students into effectively working well below the minimum wage, oftentimes merely for packates of cigarettes or the like.
+These activities are delicate by nature and often heavily tied into foreign cultures, superstitions and fears.
+We were able to highlight these aspects to DIA whom were able to raise charges against certain members with proof to back it up.

 This was all achieved with Excel and VBA - flames were indeed fanned.

 #### A period of not a hell of a lot

 I left the Casino after almost 5 years to go to Wellington, where I got a job with a company that was writing software for Ford and Mazda dealerships around the country.
-I was a Project Manager ont he deployment and roll-out of a new module of their product.
+I was a Project Manager on the deployment and roll-out of a new module of their product.
 I used my Excel skills to keep them fresh, but nowhere near the level of complexity I had been enjoying previously.
 My skills didn't atrophy, but I did get bored... really bored.

-I returned to Christchurch in early 2010 and began working at the Kathmandu head office doing, you guessed it - data analysis.
+I returned to Christchurch in early 2010 and began working at the [Kathmandu](https://www.kathmandu.co.nz/) head office doing, you guessed it - data analysis.
 The processes within that business were archaic at best - manual data entry of their entire product catalogue as well as humongous numbers of manually entered sales lists, that also had to be entered into multiple systems including POS.

 #### The embers were still glowing